 The California Dream Act, authored by Assembly Member Gil Cedillo (Los Angeles), became law through the passage of two Assembly Bills

 AB 130 allows students who meet AB 540 criteria (California Education Code 68130.5(a)) to apply for and receive non-state funded scholarships for public colleges and universities.

 AB 131 allows students who meet AB 540 criteria to apply for and receive state-funded financial aid such as institutional grants, community college fee waivers, Cal Grant and Chafee Grant.COLLEGE VISITS: Colleges visit the John F. Kennedy campus during the year.
-For a complete listing of all college visits scheduled go to your page on Naviance.
-If you are an 11th or 12th grade student you will see a "What's new" section at the top of your page.
+For a complete listing of all college visits scheduled check with Mrs. May in the Career/College Center.
+9th grade students are invited to attend the presentations in the second term of their 9th grade year.
+10th, 11th, and 12th grade students can attend the presentations all year.
+If you are an 11th or 12th grade student you will see a "What's new" section at the top of your Naviance page.
 It will indicate the next college/university visit on the schedule.
 If you choose "more info" you will be directed to the complete listing of college visits.
 This feature will not show on the Naviance page for 9th or 10th grade students.